YuuyaGitHub/CS-Apps-Repository/NotificationApp v2/readme.md

 ### Windows 10 and later
 Sent as a notification on Windows 10 and later.<br>
 ![Sample on Windows 10/11](example/windows10.png)
+* Please note that the notation of the application name displayed on Windows 10 20H2 or later (```NotificationApp v2```) cannot be changed due to Windows specifications.
 ### Windows 8.1 and earlier
 Displayed as a balloon on Windows 8.1 and earlier.<br>
 ![Sample on Windows 8.1 and earlier](example/windows81.png)